BunnyBlit/Blather/content/healing-is-a-verb.md

 Tags: video games, Chicory: A Colorful Tale, big feelings
 Category: Non Tech
 Slug: healing-is-a-verb
-Summary: This coloring book also has a lot to say about second chances.
+Summary: This coloring book has a lot to say about second chances.

 ![Chicory the Bunny reaching down and helping Pizza the Dog]({static}/images/test_screen.gif)